devcoin/core/README.md

 What is Devcoin?
 ----------------

-Devcoin is a experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Devcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Devcoin is also the name of the open source software which enables the use of this currency.
+Devcoin ("DVC") is one of the longest running blockchain based digital currencies.

-It is an ethically inspired cryptocurrency created in 2011 to support open source projects by programmers, hardware developers, writers, musicians, painters, graphic artists and filmmakers worldwide.
+Devcoin is an ethically inspired cryptocurrency created in 2011 to support open source projects by programmers, hardware developers, writers, musicians, painters, graphic artists and filmmakers worldwide.
+This is the first cryptocurrency that is expressly made to compensate people for their open source and Creative Commons work.

-Devcoin is merge mined with Bitcoin making it one of the longest running blockchain based digital currencies.
+Devcoin is merge mined with Bitcoin.
+As the auxilliary chain in merged mining, Devcoin receives increased hashing power from the Bitcoin parent chain in addition to the hashing power of the dedicated Devcoin mining network.

+Devcoin is an innovative cryptocurrency which delivers funding to developers from every mined block.

+Receiver files are used to load the addresses for payment into the mining operation.
+This is the first use of receiver files in cryptocurrency, and is a primary Devcoin innovation.
+Earnings are paid in rounds, which are in groups of blocks.

+Every mined Devcoin block generates 50,000 coins.
+5000 coins per mined block go to the miner.
+The other 45,000 coins in each mined block are distributed as shares to developers.

+A round is 4000 blocks.
+Developers share 180,000,000 coins during each round.
+180,000,000 is divided into the number of shares to come up with the value per share.
+The value per share fluctuates.
+The value depends upon how much work is generated by contributors.

-For more information, as well as an immediately useable, binary version of the Devcoin client sofware, see http://www.devcoin.org.
+For more information, as well as an immediately useable, binary version of the Devcoin client sofware, see https://www.devcoin.org.

 License
 -------